Festival history

 Plenty of variety

-Over the eleven events that have so far taken place there has been a wide range of vehicles for people to enjoy and, while some have become regular attendees, there have been lots of different buses and coaches taking part over these years and around 54% of the entries at the 2022 festival had not been to the previous ten events.
+Over the twelve events that have so far taken place there has been a wide range of vehicles for people to enjoy and, while some have become regular attendees, there have been lots of different buses and coaches taking part over these years and around 50% of the entries in recent years had not been to the previous bus festivals.

 At the 2015 South East Bus Festival, 113 buses and coaches turned up on the day but that attendance was bettered in 2016 when 126 buses and coaches took part in the festival, seventy of which had not previously been to these events.
 In 2017 those numbers had increased to 139 and seventy-seven respectively and in 2018 there were 150 entries, again with another seventy-seven that had not attended previously.